Berish-Organization/berish-linq/README.md

 ```
 ## `distinct`

 > Returns distinct elements from a sequence.
-Can be using with the **selectFunc** to distinct elements from a sequence by mapped values.
+Can be using with the **selectFunc** to filtered elements from a sequence by mapped values.

 Syntax: `public  distinct<K>(selectFunc?:  CallbackType<T, K>):  LINQ<T>`